dsc-courses/bpd-reference/docs/documentation/intro.md

 ---

 This section contains common and useful methods in the BabyPandas package.
-For examples in this section, refer to the `pets` DataFrame below.
+For this section, `pets` refers to the DataFrame below.

 ```python
 pets